FabianGosebrink/ASPNETCore-Entity-Framework-Core/README.md

-# ASP.NET Core 1.0 with Entity Framework Core
+# ASP.NET Core with Entity Framework Core

-In this repository I want to show the first steps with Entity Framework Core and ASP.NET Core 1.0.
+In this repository I want to show the first steps with Entity Framework Core and ASP.NET Core.

 The Repository contains a sample WebAPI with CRUD-Operations that you can Get/Read/Update and Delete "MyModel" objects through HTTP-calls.